Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Numerical tests

 In Fig.~\ref{fig:TSP_PSD} we plot the recovery error as a function of the number of observations $P$ and for three different values of $M\in\{1,5,10\}$.
 As $P$ increases, the estimate $\hat{\bbC}_{\bby, m}$ becomes more reliable entailing a better estimation of the underlying filter and, ultimately, leading to more accurate eigenvectors $\hat{\bbV}$.
 Hence, we observe a decreasing error with increasing $P$.
-Moreover, for a fixed number of observations $P$, the error in the estimation of $\hat{\bbC}_{\bby, m}$ can be partially overcome by observing multiple diffusion processes, thus, larger values of $M$ lead to smaller graph recovery errors.
-The results also confirm that, when only second-order statistical information is available and so the relationship between the input and output covariances is quadratic, more observations are needed (for reliable network inference) relative to those required for the linear graph-filter identification task in the previous test case (cf. Fig. \ref{fig:TSP_input_output}).
+Moreover, for a fixed number of observations $P$, the error in the estimation of $\hat{\bbC}_{\bby, m}$ can be partially overcome by observing multiple diffusion processes, thus, larger values of $M$ lead to smaller graph recovery errors. {The results also confirm that, when only second-order statistical information is available, more observations are needed for reliable network inference relative to those required for the linear graph-filter identification task in the previous test case (cf. Fig. \ref{fig:TSP_input_output}).}

-\textbf{Inference of general symmetric graph shifts.} We consider a symmetric brain graph with $N=66$ nodes or neural regions and edge weights given by the density of anatomical connections between regions~\cite{hagmann2008mapping}.
-We generate input-output covariance pairs $\{ \mathbf{C}_{\mathbf{x},m} , \mathbf{C}_{\mathbf{y},m} \}_{m=1}^{M}$ and evaluate the performance of the two algorithms presented in Section~\ref{S:algorithms}.
-Once more, signals are generated using the FIR diffusion filter $\bbH_1$ and so the covariances satisfy $\mathbf{C}_{\mathbf{y},m}=\bbH_1\mathbf{C}_{\mathbf{x},m}\bbH_1$ for each $m$.
-We first estimate the graph filter using either the PGD approach in Algorithm~\ref{A:PGD} or the SDR approach in Algorithm~\ref{A:SDR}, and then solve \eqref{E:SparseAdj_l1_obj_noisy_matrix} to recover the adjacency matrix of the structural brain network.